+Benefits for Shippers:

-For shippers:, Project Freight will allow each shipping customers to create profiles showing a photo, contact information and the type of freight the company ships regularly.
-The shippers can also preload their shipping and receiving locations as well as additional shipping workers within their companies.
-Shippers will have their entire shipping history located in their profile.
-Their history will show all of the details to include driver, route and cost.
+Project Freight will allow each shipping client to create a profile that displays a headshot, contact information, and the type of freight he or she regularly ships.
+Shippers can also preload their shipping and receiving locations.
+Shippers’ entire shipping histories will reside in their profiles.
+Their histories will display all of the relevant details of past shipments, including driver, route, cost, and time.

-To create a shipment, the shipper will enter the shipment dimensions, weight and type of packing used.
-They will also answer a series of questions (delivery date, availability for pickup, type of shipment, number of stars the driver has received) identifying the most important aspect of their shipment, prioritizing the specificationsProject Freight .
-Based on the shipper’s answers a cost will auto generate and display alongside the shipment’s specification.
-As the shipper selects or deselects options the cost automatically updates.
-Once the cost is accepted shipper, the shipment will be matched with the population of drivers best fitted for the delivery.
-The drivers within this matched group will have the ability to accept the freight.
+To create a shipment, the shipper will enter the shipment dimensions, weight, and type of packing used.
+They will also answer a series of questions highlighting what they deem to be the most important aspects of their shipment, as well as identifying the shipments’s critical specifications (e.g., delivery date, availability for pickup, type of shipment, number of Project Freight review stars the driver is required to possess, etc.).
+Based on the information that the shipper enters, a cost will auto generate and display alongside the shipment’s specification.
+As the shipper selects or deselects options, the cost figure will automatically update.
+Once the cost is accepted by the shipper, the shipment profile will be run against the population of drivers that best fits the delivery scenario, and multiple matches will be made.
+The drivers within this matched group can accept or pass on the opportunity.
 The system will allow the shipment to be selected by only one driver.
-Once a truck driver and shipment has been matched, then the shipper will have the ability to track the truck driver traveling to their location for pickup.
+Once a truck driver and a shipment have been matched, the shipper will have the ability to track the truck driver en route to their location for pickup of the shipment.

+Hardware:

-Additionally, for shippers Project Freight will develop technology to track and reporting status for their package.
-A small tamper proof plastic container that records data regarding the shipment’s g-force changes, temperature/humidity, tilt and location can also be added to shipments within the Project Freight system.
-All of this data will feed into Project Freight’s software solution showing the shipper real up-to-datereal time status of their shipment.
-If the shipment’s status falls outside of the preassigned ranges, assigned regarding delivery date and acceptable conditions, the platform will show cautionary warnings, the driver and shipper will receive notifications within the software and text messages.
-The shipper will have direct communication with the Driver to troubleshoot the issues.
-If the driver cannot fix the issue, the Project Freightsystem will have the ability to assist in finding a solution by utilizing predictive analytics.
+For shippers, Project Freight will develop technology to track and report the status of their shipment.
+A small tamper proof device that records data regarding the shipment’s environment (e.g., g-force changes; temperature/humidity; tilt and geographic location) can also be added to shipments within the Project Freight system.
+All of this data will feed into Project Freight’s software solution, displaying for the shipper the real-time status of their shipment.
+If the shipment’s status falls outside of preassigned ranges (e.g., proress of delivery over time; acceptable environmental conditions, etc.), the application will display cautionary warnings and the driver and shipper will each receive notifications via text message and the software’s audience-specific user interfaces (i.e., shipper or truck driver).
+The shipper will have the option of direct communication with the driver so as to troubleshoot any issues.
+If the driver is unable to address the issue on his or her own, Project Freight’s software will have the ability to suggest a solution.

+Predictive Analytics:

-To benefit both customer audiences, Project Freight our technology will have built in predictive analytics.
-Project FreightSince the freight industry can benefit from better use of its big data, LOGI intends to use data-driven predictive model to help our drivers and shippers solve issues that might happen as well as long standing industry concerns.
-The data collected from each shipment will assist Project Freight in identifying driving trends and allow the system to anticipate issues for the driver and shippers.
-The data will also show common routes used by the driving populations and inform Project Freightour route optimization engine.
-This information will be used to gain national hotel and restaurants partners and potential ad revenue for our platform.
+To benefit both of the platform’s audiences (shippers and truck drivers), Project Freight’s technology will utilize predictive analytics and other Advanced Analytics techniques.
+Project Freight intends to use data-driven predictive models – applied to the large datasets that the platform will generate – to predict and solve problems for both drivers and shippers alike.
+The freight industry will benefit from better utilization of its big data, and the data collected from each shipment will assist Project Freight in identifying trends and predicting future issues.
+The system will also track common and uncommon routes used by the driving population, directly informing Project Freight’s route optimization engine and improving its analytic output over time.
+It is envisaged that this information will also be used to attract national hotel and restaurants partners, as well as generate incremental revenue in the form of advertising sales.